AroojArif12143/A-PDF-Feature-Extraction-Tool/README.md

 📂You can find the following features extracted in notebook 3:
 Type of document

+📂You can find the following features extracted in notebook 3:
 Sentiment analysis
 Area of figure
 Oldest reference